bakefayat/empty-remover/README.md

-# empty folder remover
+# empty folders remover

-A program that helps you delete empty folders easily.
+A program that helps you delete empty folders easily in windows.

 ## How to run it?